Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     #### Maddening Distruption

-    _**Prerequisite:** Level 13+ Rogue_
+    _**Prerequisite:** Level 13+ Rogue, **Cost:** 4 Cordite charge(s)_

-    :material-car-turbocharger: **Charge:** 4 Cordite charge(s)
-    :die-d6: **Damage:** :class-phb24-rogue: Sneak Attack damage as :dmg-psychic: Psychic damage
-    :d20-save: **Save:** Int.
-Save (Half damage on Success)

-    On impact, psychic energy to erupts, forcing creature in a 20-foot-radius :aoe-sphere: Sphere to make an Intelligence saving throw, taking :dmg-psychic: Psychic damage on a failed save or half as much damage on a successful one.
+    On impact, psychic energy to erupts, forcing creature in a 20-foot-radius :aoe-sphere: Sphere to make an Intelligence saving throw, taking :dmg-psychic: Psychic damage equal to your :class-phb24-rogue: Sneak Attack bonus on a failed save or half as much damage on a successful one.

     On a failed save, a target also has muddled thoughts for 1 minute.
 During that time, it subtracts 1d6 from all its attack rolls and ability checks, as well as any Constitution saving throws to maintain Concentration.
 The target makes an Intelligence saving throw at the end of each of its turns, ending the effect on itself on a success.

+    ---

 === "Level 17+ Rogue"

     #### Vitriolic Gas

-    _**Prerequisite:** Level 17 Rogue_

-    :material-car-turbocharger: **Charge:** 5 Cordite charge(s)
+    _**Prerequisite:** Level 17+ Rogue, **Cost:** 5 Cordite charge(s)_
-    :die-d6: **Damage:** :class-phb24-rogue: Sneak Attack damage as :dmg-poison: Poison damage
-    :d20-save: **Save:** Con.
-Save (Half damage on Success)

     On impact, a 20-foot-radius :aoe-sphere: Sphere of yellow-green fog appears.
 The fog lasts for the duration or until strong wind (such as the one created by *Gust of Wind*) disperses it, ending the effect.
 Its area is Heavily Obscured.

-    Each creature in the Sphere makes a :d20-save: Constitution saving throw, taking :dmg-poison: Poison damage on a failed save or half as much damage on a successful one.
+    Each creature in the Sphere makes a :d20-save: Constitution saving throw, taking :dmg-poison: Poison damage equal to your :class-phb24-rogue: Sneak Attack bonus on a failed save or half as much damage on a successful one.
 A creature must also make this save when the Sphere moves into its space and when it enters the Sphere or ends its turn there.
 A creature makes this save only once per turn.

     The Sphere moves 10 feet away from you at the start of each of your turns.